curl/everything-curl/cmdline/urls/parallel.md

 For cases where you want to download many files from different sources and a few of them might be slow, a few fast, this can speed things up tremendously.

-If 50 parallel transfer is wrong for you, the `--parallel-max` option is there to allow you to change that amount.
+If 50 parallel transfers is wrong for you, the `--parallel-max` option is there to allow you to change that amount.

 ## Parallel transfer progress meter